lotcher/ElasticSearch.jl/README.md

 using ElasticSearch
 es = ES()  # ES("http://:@localhost:9200")

-# You can use this method: ES(; host, port, user, password, protocol) to construct the client you need, or directly pass in the complete URL like ES("https://elastic:elastic@localhost:9300")
+# You can use this method: ES(; host, port, user, password, protocol) to construct the client you need
+# Or directly pass in the complete URL like ES("https://elastic:elastic@localhost:9300")
 ```

 ### search